Refinance hub

 Prefer WhatsApp?
 Message Azure Home Loans.

-If you split the balance between a fixed and variable portion, a rough first pass is to blend the two nominal rates by weight, then amortise the full balance as one P&I loan.
+If you split the balance between a fixed and variable portion, a reasonable first pass is to blend the two nominal rates by weight, then amortise the full balance as one P&I loan.
 Reality adds separate ledgers, end dates, and repricing — use this as orientation only.

 Blended nominal rate